 The engagement letter specifies four procedures requested by the Province:

 Documentation note: File the signed engagement letter referencing each procedure by letter code.
-Record the Province's acknowledgement that the procedures are appropriate (ISRS 4400.16(b)(ii)).
+Record the Province’s acknowledgement that the procedures are appropriate for the purpose of the subsidy compliance check (ISRS 4400.16(b)(ii)).

 2. Perform Procedure A: arithmetic recalculation